OPEnSLab-OSU/WeatherChimes/README.md

 [WeatherChimes Build Guide PDF](https://docs.google.com/document/d/1GEz6TniiCkyVJEQ1pW2CY4VUsa4j7f_cYcETQBzS96c/edit?usp=sharing)

+## Before Installation
+Before code can be uploaded to the Feather, download the [Arduino IDE software](https://www.arduino.cc/en/software) and set up the board profile to include the necessary libraries such as Loom, TSL2591, SHT30 and SDI-12, instructions for completing these steps are present in our [Quick Start Guide](https://github.com/OPEnSLab-OSU/Loom/wiki/Arduino-and-Loom-Quick-Setup).

 ## Setting Up Mosquitto
 Mosquitto is an MQTT broker used for handling communication with remote devices over the MQTT protocol
 * Download the [Mosquitto Broker](https://mosquitto.org/download/)